 1 Alzheimer’s Breakthrough

-No cure exists for Alzheimer’s disease, which is currently ruining the lives of 50 million people.
-In 2015, Australian scientists found a way to remove the cause.
+No cure exists for Alzheimer’s disease, which currently devastates the lives of roughly 50 million people worldwide.
+In 2015, Australian scientists unveiled a novel, non‑invasive approach that directly tackles the disease’s root cause.

 ]]>